Niger: 2 killed in protests against election results | DW | 25.02.2021

 Ousmane was the first democratically elected president in Niger.
 He served from 1993 until a military coup toppled him in 1996.
 He has since tried to regain power five times.

-Bazoum was the interior minister and Issoufou's right-hand man.
+Bazoum was the interior minister and outgoing President Mahamadou Issoufou's right-hand man.
 The electoral commission announced his win with 55.75%, but Ousmane claimed that he was the winner with 50.3%.

 An observer mission from the Economic Community of West African States contended Ousmane's claim, saying that the elections were held "under free, fair, credible and transparent conditions," according to AFP.